Concierge medicine requires making choices, like how to spend your extra time

 How to create the right balance

-For most physicians, one of concierge medicine’s biggest benefits is seeing fewer patients and gaining additional free time as a result.
+For most physicians, one of concierge medicine’s greatest benefits is the reduction in patient load and the resultant increase in free time.
 In reality, however, the concierge medicine ratio isn’t so much a 50/50 balance between work and life, as it is having the flexibility to choose how much time to spend in four distinct categories:

 - Private Self

 Each week contains only 168 hours—this can’t be changed.
 What can change within the concierge medicine ratio is the increased number of non-working hours available to devote to the other three categories.